Compliance

 - Stakeholder Advisory Group: The Hawaii Building Code Council was created by the State Legislature in 2007 to promulgate updated codes in accord with national three-year code cycles, and regularly convenes stakeholders to discuss relevant issues.

 - Training/Outreach: The Hawaii State Energy Office (HSEO), working with various counties, has provided a number of training workshops for building construction, design and engineering professionals and building officials.
-Over 500 were trained this year on the 2018 IECC and Hawaii Amendments.
 Through its website, the HSEO also provides building code information and training materials provided at the workshops.
 The HSEO is also an active participant in the multi-state Community College Energy Code Training Program, sponsored by the University of Illinois' Smart Energy Design Assistance Center.

 - Baseline & Updated Compliance Studies: A residential energy code compliance study was conducted in Idaho in 2018, available here.
 98% of homes observed in the study were in compliance.
 The study used the prescriptive method when evaluating compliance, reviewing whether each component within a house met a specific standard.
 The study was conducted by Idaho's Circuit Rider, who is funded through the Northwest Energy Efficiency Alliance (NEEA).